Officials in Tokyo alarmed as cases hit record highs

 Officials in Tokyo alarmed as cases hit record highsNew

-TOKYO (AP) — Japanese officials have sounded alarm after Tokyo reported record-breaking coronavirus cases for two straight days with the Olympics well underway.
+TOKYO (AP) — Japanese officials have sounded the alarm as Tokyo reported record-breaking coronavirus cases for the third straight day with the Olympics well underway.
 Chief Cabinet Secretary Katunobu Kato told reporters the new cases are soaring not only in the Tokyo area but across the country.
 He says Japan has never experienced the expansion of the infections of this magnitude.
-Tokyo reported 3,177 new cases on Wednesday, up from 2,848 on Tuesday, setting an all-time high and exceeding 3,000 for the first time.
-Japan has kept its cases and deaths lower than many other countries, but its seven-day rolling average is growing and now stands at 28 per 100,000 people.
+Tokyo reported 3,865 new cases Thursday, up from 3,177 on Wednesday and double the numbers a week ago, Japan has kept its cases and deaths lower than many other countries, but its seven-day rolling average is growing and now stands at 28 per 100,000 people.
 People are still roaming the streets despite stay-at-home requests, making restrictions ineffective.
+The Tokyo governor says cases could hit 4,500 a day.